 Setup SDK Platform-tools as explained and do as instructed above (step 1-7).
 Now, type the following command in the command windows and hit the Enter key on your keyboard.
 To save time and avoid typo mistakes, just copy the command like using Ctrl+C and paste it in the cmd window using Ctrl+V.

 adb shell settings put secure enabled_accessibility_services com.android.talkback/com.google.android.marvin.talkback.TalkBackService

-As soon the above command is executed, your phone will come out of Talkback and it would be disabled.
+As soon as the above command is executed, your phone will come out of Talkback and it would be disabled.

 So, this was how we can turn off Talkback on the lock screen of Any Android smartphone or tablet device.
 Should you get stuck at any step mentioned in this tutorial or you have some confusion, don’t hesitate to ask.